juliendelile/MECAGEN/README.md

 Once input files are generated, MECAGEN simulations can be started by running the [run_examples.sh](mecagen/run_examples.sh) script.

+##### Support videos

+Two videos demonstrates the previous instructions and are accessible on youtube:

+* the [first video](https://www.youtube.com/watch?v=d79v7MDPIBw) details the procedure required to compile and run the "zebrafish" mode simulation with Cuda/VBO rendering.
+* the [second video](https://www.youtube.com/watch?v=5zcLAL-caDQ) details the procedure required to compile and run the "default" mode simulations without the Cuda/VBO rendering.

 ### License

 MECAGEN is released under the GNU General Public License v3.0; see LICENSE for more details.